VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   In the base class, this always returns empty.
 It must be overridden in subclasses.
   The documentation for overriden functions should be in the function APPDOC_DESCRIPTION.

-Help for ndi.calculation/struct2doc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/struct2doc is inherited from superclass ndi.app.appdoc
 ```

 ---